-Visibility over vehicles: 6- These vehicles do not allow the driver much visibility over other vheicle
+Visibility over vehicles: 6- These vehicles do not allow the driver much visibility over other vehicle

-Gas Mileage:9 – (2012) The 4 cyclinder is 25 mpg in the city and 35 on the Freeway.
-For the 6 cylinder it is 21 mpg in the city and 30 on the Freeway.
+Gas Mileage:9 – (2012) The 4 cylinder is 25 mpg in the city and 35 on the Freeway.
+For the 6 cylinders, it is 21 mpg in the city and 30 on the Freeway.

 Comfortable: 8- From my personal experience this vehicle is very comfortable.

-Power: 8 – Good amount of power to follow anyone at least with the 6 cylinder.
+Power: 8 – Good amount of power to follow anyone at least with the 6 cylinders.

 Hi-End Vehicles (Mercedes, BMW, Jaguar, etc..)